 - Vibrator for shedding particles and bubbles

-About 11 cm higher up there are two turbidity sensors, one ISO style with NIR light, and one EPA style with white light, both reflected 90 degrees.
+About 11 cm higher up there are two turbidity sensors, one ISO style turbidity meter with NIR light, and one EPA style turbidity meter with white light, both reflected 90 degrees.
 There is also a fluorescence meter emitting UV light and measuring the returned white light.
 The window of the turbidimeters are protected against fouling by UV LEDs.

-The SediMeter SM4 have a built-in memory that holds 32,786 measurements.
-The time interval between measurements is from 1 seconds to 24 hours, although the recommended minimum is 3 s.
+The SediMeter SM4 has a built-in memory that holds 32,786 measurements.
+The time interval between measurements can be configured from 1 seconds to 24 hours using the included software.
 It can also be used in real-time monitoring, alone or in a network.
 When used in stand-alone mode it is powered by a built-in battery that is recharged through the same USB cable used to set up the instrument and to download data.

 The instrument can be mounted in sediment using the standard anchor and holder tube included if purchasing a kit.
 This holder is screwed down in mud and sand with the help of a handle.